ralsallaq/metaTx/readme.txt

 If it is available in user conda env then it will be called via: activate=path/to/bin/activate source $activate PROGRAMNAME
-The scripts for metaT use the module-load track as many of the programs were installed into the HPC at St.Jude
+The scripts for metaTx use the module-load track as many of the programs were installed into the HPC at St.Jude

 ===================================================================================